vitessio/website/content/en/docs/21.0/reference/query-serving/reserved-conn.md

 the state in the Vitess layer.

 In other cases, this approach is not enough, and Vitess can use **reserved connections**.
-Reserved connections maintains a dedicated connection for the `vtgate` session from the relevant `vttablet` to the MySQL server.
+A dedicated connection is maintained for the `vtgate` session from the relevant `vttablet` to its underlying MySQL server.
 Reserved connections are used when using temporary tables, or when using MySQL locking functions to acquire advisory locks.
 In general, it is better to use reserved connections sparingly, because they reduce the effectiveness of the `vttablet` connection pooling.
 This may also reduce, or even